-Figure 29: Potential vorticity (PV units, 10-6 K kg-1 m2 s-1) at 250 hPa at 12 GMT on 10 September, 2023.
+Figure 29: Potential vorticity (PV units, 10-6 K kg-1 m2 s-1) at 250 hPa at 12 UTC on 10 September, 2023.
 The white “L” marks the approximate surface center of Daniel at this time.

 Summary and conclusions

 We here argue that many of the cyclonic storms called medicanes, polar lows, subtropical cyclones, and Kona storms operate on the same physics and ought to be identified as a single class of storms that we propose to call cyclops.
-Like classical tropical cyclones, these are driven primarily by wind-dependent surface enthalpy (latent and sensible heat) fluxes, but unlike classical TCs, there is little or no climatological potential intensity for the storms.
-Rather, the development and approach of strong, cold-core cyclones in the upper troposphere cools and moistens the column through dynamical lifting, generating mesoscale to synoptic scale columns with elevated potential intensity and humidity, and reduced wind shear – ideal embryos for the development of surface flux-driven cyclones.
+In their developed structure and intensity they are essentially identical to tropical cyclones, and lke TCs are driven primarily by wind-dependent surface enthalpy (latent and sensible heat) fluxes, but unlike classical TCs, there is little or no climatological potential intensity for the storms.
+Rather, the development and/or migration over relatively warm water approach of strong, cold-core cyclones in the upper troposphere cools and moistens the column through dynamical lifting, generating mesoscale to synoptic scale columns with elevated potential intensity and humidity, and reduced wind shear – ideal embryos for the development of surface flux-driven cyclones.

 We do not expect cyclops to last as long as classical TCs.
 In the first place, the conditions that enable such storms are confined in space and transient in time.
 For example, the cutoff cyclone aloft is often re-absorbed into the main baroclinic flow.
-In addition, the strong surface enthalpy fluxes that power cyclops also increase the enthalpy of the otherwise spatially limited cold columns in which they form, reducing over time the thermodynamic disequilibrium between the air column and the sea surface.
+In addition, the strong surface enthalpy fluxes that power cyclops also increase, through the action of deep convection, the enthalpy of the otherwise spatially limited cold columns in which they form, reducing over time the thermodynamic disequilibrium between the air column and the sea surface.
 A back-of-the-envelope estimate for the time to destroy the initial thermodynamic disequilibrium is on the order of days.
 By contrast, even the strongest classical TCs do not sufficiently warm the large expanses of the tropical troposphere they influence to appreciably diminish the large-scale potential intensity of tropical warm pools.

 Not all cyclonic storms that have been called polar lows, medicanes, subtropical cyclones, or Kona storms meet our definition of cyclop.
 The literature describes many polar lows that have been traced to something more nearly like classical baroclinic instability acting in an air mass of anomalously low static stability (e.g. Sardie and Warner, 1985).
 Many storms identified as Kona storms because of their location and season, and which developed under cold cyclones aloft, never received much of a boost from surface fluxes and therefore would not be classified as cyclops.
 And, as we described in the last section, two strong Mediterranean cyclones, Zorbas of 2018 and Daniel of 2023, developed in environments of high climatological potential intensity and formed via the tropical transition process.